La Maison Carré, declarado patrimonio mundial de la Humanidad, en Nîmes, frente al Carré d'Art

 If you’re a photography enthusiast, don’t miss the play of light in the central courtyard.
 Additionally, check if there are temporary exhibitions during your visit, as they often feature contemporary artists that enrich the experience.

-• Address: Rue de la Cité Foulc, Nimes.
+📍Address: Rue de la Cité Foulc, Nîmes

 10- Carré d’Art: Contemporary Art in the Heart of Nimes

-• Address: Place de la Maison Carrée
+📍Address: Place de la Maison Carrée, Nîmes

-• Hours: Typically open Tuesday to Sunday, from 10:00 AM to 6:00 PM (check seasonal hours).
+Opening hours: Usually open from Tuesday to Sunday, from 10:00 to 18:00 (check seasonal schedules)

 During my explorations across different corners of France, I always encounter people who work tirelessly to keep traditions alive and honor the spirit of their town or city.